lloydwilliams/datadog/weblogic/README.md

-# WebLogic Server on AWS Tracing on RedHat Linux
+# Tracing SOAP (JAX-WS) Requests on WebLogic Server running on RedHat Linux on AWS